AnyaAven/rithm-pre-work/plan-career-transition/questions.md

 ## 4. What am I great at?
 I am great at **_connecting_** with people from all walks of life. \
-    I have lived a very unique life that has led me to have many valuable perspectives.
+    I have lived a unique life that has led me to have many valuable perspectives.
 I love to learn other people's perspectives and reflect on them as well.

 By being curious about others I have been able to be more _empathetic_, understand the _vulnerability_ it takes to be _brave_, and how to communicate better.